• Skip to primary navigation

 Admissions and Fact Finding

-• becoming a citizen
+• Becoming a citizen

-• becoming a lawful permanent resident
+• Becoming a lawful permanent resident

-• receiving relief from deportation
+• Receiving relief from deportation

-• being readmitted into the U.S. after travel abroad
+• Being readmitted into the U.S. after travel abroad

-• Applications for Citizenship, Permanent Residence, & other benefits
+• Applications for citizenship, permanent residence, & other benefits

-• Interactions with Immigration Authorities
+• Interactions with immigration authorities, such as:

 • Questions during deportation proceedings